moredrowsy/algorithms_i/project3/README.md

 ## Tasks

-- Sudoku
+- Sudoku using backtracking
-- 0/1 Knapsack using Best-First search
+- 0/1 Knapsack using branch and bound best-first search
-- Traveling Salesman Problem
+- Traveling Salesman Problem using branch and bound best-first search

 ## Simple verification of each tasks